bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/Individual Milestone Reports.md

 - Implementing deletion functionality for post/article/comment.

-- Preparing the [User Interface/User Experience](https://github.com/bounswe/bounswe2022group5/blob/master/deliverables/CMPE451_Milestone_2/M2_Report_Group5.md#user-interface--user-experience) section for mobile in the Milestone 2 Report.

 - Creating a [wiki page](https://github.com/bounswe/bounswe2022group5/wiki/Milestone-2-Presentation-Notes) for Milestone 2 Presentation notes for the team members to get a feedback for later improvements.

 - Implementing keyword/category/geolocation search functionalities for the mobile application.

+- Preparing the searching subsection of the Mobile User Manual.

-*  *Code related significant issues:*
+*Code related significant issues:*

 * Initial creation of the sign-up page for the mobile application: [#193](https://github.com/bounswe/bounswe2022group5/issues/193)